YU000jp/Logseq-column-Layout/README.md

  - Pages can be placed side by side in the sidebar.(Credit: [Logseq Vertical Panels for Sidebar](https://github.com/r-hegde/logseq-vertical-panels))
  - You can adjust the size by selecting the bottom right of the block.
 But don't make it too small.
  - Changed not to display page-tags and Hierarchy in the right sidebar.
 Clearly display the right sidebar.
- - If you have an ultrawide monitor, or if you want to display multiple screens side by side, you can display several pages side by side in right sidebar.
+ - You can display several pages side by side in right sidebar.

 ![Animation2](https://user-images.githubusercontent.com/111847207/200146804-e0e53c12-933a-417e-b19a-e9e782e1c492.gif)